vas3k/TaxHacker/README.md

 docker compose up
 ```

+The Docker Compose setup includes:

+- TaxHacker application container
+- PostgreSQL 17 database container
+- Automatic database migrations
+- Volume mounts for persistent data storage

 New docker image is automatically built and published on every new release.
 You can use specific version tags (e.g. `v1.0.0`) or `latest` for the most recent version.

 For more advanced setups, you can adapt Docker Compose configuration to your own needs.
 The default configuration uses the pre-built image from GHCR, but you can still build locally using the provided [Dockerfile](./Dockerfile) if needed.

 For example: